System-wide Thinking and Acting

 Pam Vecellio • October 5, 2021

-System-wide thinking helps you take a few steps back - to better see and understand your input, your output, and what you do collectively.
-System-wide thinking involves mapping the entire process, system, program, supply chain (from beginning to end) to see the over-arching opportunities to improve quality, cost, speed, and delivery.
+System-wide thinking helps you take a few steps back - to better see and understand your suppliers, your customers and outcomes, and what is done collectively to achieve those outcomes..
+System-wide thinking involves mapping the entire process, organization, system, program, team, supply chain (from beginning to end) to SEE the over-arching opportunities to improve quality, cost, speed, and delivery.
+If you are fixing problems only to learn the root of the problem is outside your area or spending our time making one silo/area perfect and not seeing it results in better customer service/product/experiences.
+Applying system-wide thinking and action can help!

 The Benefits: Why System-wide thinking and acting

 • A significant increase in understanding how we all work together, handoffs, expectations, and deliverables.
+Understand our work and how we impact others.

 • It will increase innovation, focus, and collaboration.
 "That is what you do with what I give you?
 Why?"
 "Let's do this better!"